 Fat ducks equal fat cows

 About the Macquarie Marshes and graziers stealing water, published April 18, 2006, click here.

 Received evidence for deterioration in water quality in the River Murray

 About CSIRO misleading the public on salinity levels, published August 8, 2003, click here.

-9. Articles on the Murray Darling
+10. Some articles on the Murray Darling

 Myth and the Murray: Measuring the real state of the river environment

 A review of the evidence on Murray cod numbers, healthy of Riverred gums, salinity levels and more

 How The Australian newspaper ran a very political and very misinformed campaign